brndnmtthws/brndn-io/content/posts/transcend-the-bullshit/index.md

 The first step in recognizing bullshit is to reject unearned authority, and realize that no one person is above another regardless of corporate title (a made up thing) or political position (another made up thing).
 All these things do not exist in nature, and as the stoics would say they go against nature.

-But recognizing bullshit is just the beginning.
-Living beyond it requires:
+Once you start seeing it, a few other things matter too:

-**Authentic communication**: Say what you mean, mean what you say.
+**Authentic communication**: Talk plainly.
+Don't shape every sentence around how you want to be perceived.
 This doesn't require being rude or abandoning tact, but it does mean prioritizing genuine expression over impression management.

 **Seeking truth over comfort**: Sometimes the truth is uncomfortable.
 Bullshit offers comfortable falsehoods—the easy explanation, the reassuring narrative.
 Transcending bullshit means being willing to sit with discomfort.